musicbyjing/inpainting_rfi/README.md

     - Masks can be *simulated* (generated) or *real* (from HERA)
 - A training **dataset** is composed of two files: `/data/ID_dataset.npy` and `/data/ID_labels.npy`, where `ID` is the same.
 When running scripts on a particular dataset, the usage is `<command> --id ID`.

-# Overview of files

-## `/scripts`

-- `crop_existing_dataset.py`: Given a dataset {data, labels} where each example is F (freq) x T (time), crop into D x D squares by taking the first D pixels in each dimension.
-    - Usage: `python3 scripts/crop_existing_dataset.py --dim D --id ID`
-- `cut_existing_dataset.py`: Given a dataset where each example is F x T, divide each example into AB examples where each new example is F//B x T//A, where // denotes integer division.
-    - Usage: `python3 scripts/cut_existing_dataset.py --id ID --divide-time-by A --divide-freq-by B`

 # Workflow

 ## Creating a simulated dataset